FETI-DP for the three-dimensional Virtual Element Method: Notation: Scaled norms and seminorms

 \

-Let us now come to the choice of the space $\widetilde W_h$, or, equivalently, to the choice of the so called {\em primal} degrees of freedom, which are taken as single valued, thus directly imposing the corresponding degree of continuity across the interface, whereas continuity for the remaining {\em dual} degrees of freedom is imposed via Lagrange multipliers in $\Lambda_h$.
+Let us now come to the choice of the space $\widetilde W_h$, or, equivalently, to the choice of the so called {\em primal} degrees of freedom (d.o.f.s), which are taken as single valued, thus directly imposing the corresponding degree of continuity across the interface, whereas continuity for the remaining {\em dual} (d.o.f.s) is imposed via Lagrange multipliers in $\Lambda_h$.
 Exactly as in the finite element case there are several possibilities.
 Letting

+denote the subset of $W_h$ of traces of functions which, respectively, are continuous at cross-points, have the same average at all edges, and have same average at all faces, different choices for $\widetilde W_h$ can be considered, resulting in different versions of the FETI-DP algorithms.
+More precisely we have